-Stream 21 Survey
+Milldale Stream Survey

 A baseline stream survey was conducted in October 2023.
-A 135m section of Stream 21 (previously referred to as Stream P9) has been identified as being largely unaffected by previous works and will remain unaltered post development.
+A 135m section of the Milldale Stream (previously referred to as Stream P9 and Stream 21) has been identified as being largely unaffected by previous works and will remain unaltered post development.
 This section of stream is located upstream of the discharge point of an existing Sediment Retention Pond (SRP-J), although it has received discharged treated sediment laden water from SRP-T (originally a topsoil stockpiling area) since its approximate construction date, 2 February 2021.